maaaxinfinity/Splinecart-zhcn/README.md

 | 1.20.1 | v1.20.1-1.1.0-fix2 | YES |
 | 1.21 | v1.21-1.1.0 | YES |
 ## Installation
-Currently, the mod can only be obtained on [Modrinth](https://modrinth.com/mod/forkcart) from our [releases page](https://github.com/ImplicitSaber/Forkcart/releases).
+Currently, the mod can only be obtained on [Modrinth](https://modrinth.com/mod/forkcart) or from our [releases page](https://github.com/ImplicitSaber/Forkcart/releases).
 ## How To
 This is a basic tutorial on using the mod.
 If you already know how to use the original mod, skip to the New Features subsection.
 ### Basic Features